niccokunzmann/niccokunzmann.github.io/essays/_posts/2018-03-13-informational-sovereignty-and-the-opening-of-cuba-to-the-internet.md

 - Open-source software - you know what happens and you can influence where it is going
 - Self-made software - you control it 100% - if you have enough power to keep it secure.

-Why using open-source software is a path to sovereignty?
+Why is using open-source software a path to sovereignty?
 --------------------------------------------------------

 If you do not know what runs on the device, you do not own it.
 You can not change it.
 If you do not know what runs the Cuban internet and services (i.e. you can not look into Google), you surrender your data and freedom to them.
-This is by kapitalistic design, even if you trust the people.
+This is by capitalistic design, even if you trust the people.

 Open-source software however is maintained by open communities.
 They will not surrender to an external pressure and takeover.
 There is a way to take over a community: by taking over the lead developers - [Hintjens].
 If this happens, you can still fork the software and not being taken over.
-The case of home-made software applies here as always as an option.
+The case of home-made software as a fork applies here as always as an option in case of take-over.

 If you are part of an open-source community, you know that ligitimate development power drives the project.